StevenCloud47/StevenCloud47.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a Master student from <a href='https://www.ime.tsinghua.edu.cn/'> School of integrated circuits </a>, <a href='https://www.tsinghua.edu.cn/'> School of integrated circuits </a>.
+I'm a Master student from <a href='https://www.ime.tsinghua.edu.cn/'> School of integrated circuits </a>, <a href='https://www.tsinghua.edu.cn/'> Tsinghua University </a>.
 My research interest includes memristor-based in-memory computing, brain-computer interface, and compressed sensing.

 I'm very fortunate to be supervised by <a href='https://www.ime.tsinghua.edu.cn/info/1015/1798.htm'> Prof. Jianshi Tang </a> and <a href='http://stor.ime.tsinghua.edu.cn/'> LEMON Lab </a> since May 2023.